CS499JamesFoster/CS499JamesFoster.github.io/README.md

 # Code Review

 This is a quick code review to showcase a few of the programs that will be enhanced for this portfolio as well as featuring some of my work outside of the coursework.
 The code review will cover three artifacts that showcase Software Design and Software Engineering, Algorithms and Data Structure, and Databases.
-Each artifact will be discussed and then the enhancmenets will be provided below.
+Each artifact will be discussed and then the enhancements will be provided below.
 Thank you for the interest in my projects and my progress.

 <div><iframe class="embed-responsive-item" width="560" height="315" src="https://www.youtube.com/embed/4oCa9eI3lqw" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe></div>